Update: Nov. 7, 11:07 p.m.:

 Associated Students fully endorses the measure so that students receive a three story student center.

 At a Sept.
-11 Associated Students meeting Andrea "Andy" Sims said that the Student Center design and architecture was almost done, and that the building's furniture would be ready by December.
+11 Associated Students meeting Andrea "Andi" Sims said that the Student Center design and architecture was almost done, and that the building's furniture would be ready by December.

 Sims also said that tax revenues would start being collected in December and that construction will break ground in March.